top of page

 Understand practical implementations of energy communities and distributed energy systems across Nordic contexts.

 This program offers 2 ECTS credits and is designed to enhance the academic and professional development of PhD researchers.
-Participants will receive a certificate of participation upon successful completion of the program.
+Participants who actively engage in the program and successfully complete the group work will receive an official certificate of participation.

 Prerequisites

-• Familiarity with data analytics, modeling tools, or energy market concepts is an advantage but not required.
+• Advanced programming or modeling skills are not required, though familiarity with data analytics, modeling tools, or energy market concepts is an advantage.

 Summer School Organizing Committee